AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 * Edits the policy with the specified `POLICY_ID`.
 * At least one of the optional fields must be provided.
-* Existing values of selected optional field(s) will be updated (overwritten) to the new input values
+* Existing values of selected optional field(s) will be updated (overwritten) to the new input values.

 Examples:
 *  `edit_policy p:Abc123 n:Healthcare` edits the policy with id `Abc123` to have the name `Healtchare`.